nuthanc/faang/Graphs/23/README.md

   * So use adjacency list
 * Next, what traversal?
 BFS or DFS
   * We can use anything, as they both have O(n) space and time complexity
+* Author uses DFS as it is more simple
+* For DFS, base case is
+  * When there are no subordinates, return 0
+  * Else, get the maximum value from the subordinates and then add inform time of employee

 ### Step 4: Solution with code